 GARRETT HEDEEN, NRP, MHA

 Garrett has worked as a paramedic in Indianapolis since 2006.
-He has a variety of interests in the community and advocating for emergency medical services (EMS) locally, regionally, and nationally.
-In 2017 he won the national EMS advocate of the year award from National Association of Emergency Medical Technicians.
+He has a variety of interests in the community and advocates for emergency medical services (EMS) at the local, regional, and national levels.
+In 2017 he won the National EMS Advocate of the Year award from National Association of Emergency Medical Technicians.
 He participates in several different committees nationally for EMS including as chairman of the EMS Workforce committee.
 He has served on the board of directors for the Kiwanis Club of Northwest Indianapolis and is an Eagle Scout.

 He received his Associates Degree in Paramedic Science from the Indiana University School of Medicine.
 His Bachelors is in Health Services Management from Indiana University.
 He also has a Masters in Healthcare Administration from the Indiana University School of Medicine.
 In 2017, he began coursework towards a certificate in Nonprofit Board Governance.